yusufokunlola/student-notebook/99-reflections/week1.md

-# Week 1 Reflection – Getting Started & Pods
+# Week 1 Reflection – NGINX Pod and Deployment

-This week you set up your Kubernetes environment and deployed your first Pod.
+This week, I worked through the Kubernetes fundamentals lab where I deployed a basic NGINX web server using both a Pod and a Deployment.
+I also learned about security contexts and how to scale workloads.

 ---

 ## ✅ What I Learned

 -
+-
+-
+-

 ---

 ## ❓ What Was Challenging

+-
+-
 -

 ---